somtochiama/flux-observability-demo/SLIDES.md

 >> ./clusters/my-clusters/notifications/provider.yaml
 ```

+**git push!**

+---

 ## Deploy app and get notifications

-6. Create an app so that the controller can notify about it
+Create an app so that the controller can notify about it

 ```
 flux create source oci podinfo \
   --url=oci://ghcr.io/stefanprodan/manifests/podinfo \